How Much Does it Cost to Add a Bathroom?

 The Toilet and Sink

 - You’ll save money by not hiring a plumber.
-This sounds scary but, depending on the type of toilet you choose to install, it’s totally possible.
-While you’ll need to hire a plumber if you choose to install a standard toilet (you can expect to spend about $400 on the installation), you can purchase an Upflush toilet and install it on your own.
-What’s more, because Saniflo systems make it possible to hook up your toilet, sink, and shower to a single system, installing one of these in your basement or anywhere else in your home is a great way to save money and hone your DIY skills.
+This sounds scary but, depending on the type of toilet you choose to install, it’s possible.
+While you’ll need to hire a plumber if you decide to install a standard toilet (you can expect to spend about $400 on the installation), you can purchase an Upflush toilet and install it on your own.
+Because Saniflo systems make it possible to hook up your toilet, sink, and shower to a single system, installing one of these in your basement or anywhere else in your home is a great way to save money and hone your DIY skills.
 Even if you do hire a plumber to install your Saniflo system, it’ll go in quicker and easier than a standard toilet, which saves you money regardless.

 Decreasing the Cost to Add a Bathroom

-From purchasing a premade shower pan to installing a Saniflo toilet system, which saves you from installing new plumbing and allows you to hook your toilet, sink, and shower into the same system, there are dozens of ways to get the bathroom you need (in your basement and beyond!) at a price you can afford.Ready to shop for your Saniflo system?
+From purchasing a premade shower pan to installing a Saniflo toilet system, which saves you from installing new plumbing and allows you to hook your toilet, sink, and shower into the same system, there are dozens of ways to get the powder room you need (in your basement and beyond!) at a price you can afford.Ready to shop for your Saniflo system?
 Check out our selection of uplfush toilets today or contact our on-call experts to learn more about our models.